phuzion/quassel/README.md

 On some systems, you may need to specify `--configdir`, e.g.
 `quasselcore --configdir=/var/lib/quassel [command]`.

-To learn more, see [the Quassel project wiki](https://bugs.quassel-irc.org/projects/quassel-irc/wiki) for in-depth documentation.
+To learn more, see [the Quassel project wiki][quassel-wiki] for in-depth documentation.

 ## Getting involved